Governing Board constitution

-I have worked in primary education for the last twenty five years in a range of teaching roles including Deputy Headteacher and Headteacher.
+I have worked in primary education for over twenty five years in a range of teaching roles including Deputy Headteacher and Headteacher.
 I also thoroughly enjoyed my role as a Primary Strategy Consultant for Oldham Local Authority which involved delivering English, Maths and Social/Emotional training to teachers.

-The arrival of my own children (currently in Year 4 and Year 6) augmented my passion for inspiring young minds and I feel privileged to be teaching Year 5 as part of the Ludworth Team.
-My appointment as SENDCo in 2014 also motivated me to further my own educational studies and I recently successfully achieved the SEN National Award at Masters level at MMU.
+The arrival of my own children (currently in Year 6 and Year 8) augmented my passion for inspiring young minds and I feel privileged to be teaching Year 5 as part of the Ludworth Team.
+My appointment as SENDCo in 2014 also motivated me to further my own educational studies and I successfully achieved the SEN National Award at Masters level at MMU.